Jaydeep-Rathod08/Responsive-Landing-Page/README.md

 # Responsive-Landing-Page
-This is my first landing page .
-Moreover, this is basically a responsive -(Shop Jacket ) landing page.
+This is my first responsive (Shop Jacket) landing page. created with HTML-CSS.